LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 **8c.
 Further development of detection statistics**
-- Statistical framework by Ceau for Kernel-phase detection limits
-- Covariance matrix
+- Covariance shrinkage Flasseur toevoegen!!!
 - $\tau(z)$: While subtracting electric field vectors from two sources at symmetric positions in the field of view cancel out kernel nulls $k(z)$, the complementary observable to the kernel null, Laugier et al. (2020) suggest that $\tau(z)$, the sum of the two outputs, may encode information about the input phase errors.
 It will be a subgoal of this thesis to explore the information contained in $\tau(z)$.
 - Time-correlation: In SCIFYSim (Laugier et al. 2022) it is assumed that detection integration time measurements are statistically independent.
 The data is averaged over several chunks or 'observing blocks' whose errors are assumed uncorrelated.